Cabeça Dinossauro: "Bichos Escrotos"

 During a demo recording session in the early 1980s, songwriters Nando Reis, Britto and Antunes took a break as the other Titãs recorded some instrumentals and hung out around a courtyard.
 Eventually, Reis spotted a cockroach emerging from the drain and that inspired him and the other two to write a song about it.
 According to him, the song uses the animals cited in the lyrics (cockroaches, rats and fleas), which are considered marginal animals, as metaphors for Titãs themselves, who would keep themselves away from musical and moral patterns and stereotypes.

 In one of the earliest performances of the track, Reis would disguise himself and infiltrate the crowd.
 Eventually, he would interrupt the show and say that wasn't music; he would then simulate an argument with Antunes and would join the band afterwards to resume the song.

+Anitta version

+In 2026, Brazilian singer Anitta covered the song for the Prime Video film Corrida dos Bichos.
+The cover version was highly commented on social media.
+The new version, produced by Tropkillaz, turned the song into a funk tune.

+Amidst the social media reactions, the song was removed from the list of recent releases by Anitta on Spotify, although it was still in her catalog in the streaming service.

+Sérgio Britto, then the only co-author of the song still in the band, commented that Anitta's version, "despite being radically different from ours, has a relevant interpretation of what we meant".
+He said he also saw "contact points with what's done in funk music also because it is a very straightforward language, but it is surprising and anarchic."
+Paulo Miklos, who sand in the original version and is no longer in the band, said he "loved" the new version, commenting that "Anitta sung with this fine irony and sent the message".

 "O Quê"

 "O Quê" was the most demanding track in the album, according to Britto:

 The arrangement totally changed and here Liminha had a decisive role: he programmed the electronic drums, he suggested the bass line, he played the guitar and had us perform an endless 'jam' over two days until we reached the final result.
 That opened a new horizon for us and put us in contact with elements we would explore very much in the next years.

 In a 2016 interview, coproducer Pena Schmidt considered that "the mantric perfection of 'O Quê' paved the way for some three subsequent releases.
 From there, they graduated in pop production and engineering, ready to take on their own career."